Sequential Apportionment from Stationary Divisor Methods: Sequential Apportionment

 To achieve this refinement of bias, we need to recall additional properties (homogeneity and weak proportionality) of divisor methods.
-A divisor method satisfies homogeneity because the apportionment only depends on the relative proportion of votes $p_i/P$ where $P = p_1 + \cdots + p_n$.
-Consequently, for a stationary divisor method with cut point $c$, if $\lambda >0$ is a constant then $F_c(h, \mathbf p)=F_c(h, \lambda \mathbf p)$.
+Divisor methods satisfy homogeneity because the apportionment only depends on the relative proportion of votes $p_i/P$ where $P = p_1 + \cdots + p_n$, noticeable in the definition of sequential apportionment.